ShamilySasidharan/Disney_hotstar_clone/README.md

 - fetched TMDB movies and created a movieSlice and store inside the redux store

-# Planing
+# Building
 - Building the routing inside the `app.js`
     - installed: npm i -D react-router-dom
     - provide the appRouter to the RouterProvider
-- created the header page
+- creation of the header page
-- created the landing login page
+- creation of the landing login page
-- created the login form when use click the login btn changes to signup (one form with toggle option)
+- Creation of toggle feature: for signup and login
-- validation for the form
+- Creation of  validation form
 - firebase setup and auth
 - enable authentication in firebase app build > authentication > sign-in methods  if you want another provider there is new provider option is there
 - TMDB api for movies

-    # browse page creation
+    # Browse page creation
     - browse page have two components

-    - main conatainer with videoBackground
+    - # main conatainer with videoBackground
         - with videoTitle and other details
         - made the trailer preview and other details, done some css
         - create the trailer in movieSlice, made the fetch call and got the trailer, put in store and subscribed to the store to get the trailer
         - create custom hooks for the trailer and now playing movies
         - done the css using the trailer
         - main component is done with styling

-    - secondary container
+    - # secondary container
         - with Movielist and movie card the secondary container will act as a parent and props to the children
         - created additional movieDetails page
         - so when a card is clicked it should take to movie details page

     # Search page
     - created a search bar and btn
     - created a select option and add the multilingual selection